la10736/rstest/README.md

 }
 ```

-Moreover you can use `rstest_parametrize` attribute to implement table
+Moreover you can use `rstest_parametrize` macro to implement table
 based tests.
 An example is the best way to explain it

 ```rust